TzurSoffer/FreecadDiscordPresence/README.md

-# FreeCAD Discord Rich Presence Extension
+# FreeCAD Discord Rich Presence Addon

-This extension integrates Discord Rich Presence with FreeCAD, enabling users to showcase their current FreeCAD activity (such as the active workbench and file being edited) directly in their Discord profile.
+This addon integrates Discord Rich Presence with FreeCAD, enabling users to showcase their current FreeCAD activity (such as the active workbench and file being edited) directly in their Discord profile.

 ## Showcase
 https://github.com/user-attachments/assets/12f01ed2-5f9b-45a1-8aba-de352e99822d